What is the Protect App-Based Drivers & Services Act?

 How does the accidental insurance and other benefits work?

-The measure requires network companies to provide on-demand drivers occupational accident insurance to cover medical expenses and lost income resulting from injuries suffered during engaged time.
+The measure requires network companies to provide on-demand drivers occupational accident insurance to cover medical expenses and lost income resulting from injuries or illnesses suffered during engaged time.
 The coverage includes at least:

 - Coverage for medical expenses incurred, up to at least $1 million